abtrindade/abtrindade/README.md

 ## Recent Teaching :man_teacher:
 (Department of Electricity from Federal University of Amazonas/UFAM, Manaus, Amazonas, Brazil)
+- :new: 2023/02 classes of Electric Materials (FTE040) for undergraduate course in Electrical Engineering (status: started in December 2023)
+- :new: 2023/02 classes of Electrical Installations (FTE042 and FTE086) for undergraduate course in Building Engineering (status: started in December 2023)
-- :new: 2023/01 classes of Introduction to Electrical Engineering (FTE059) for undergraduate course in Electrical Engineering (status: started in 24th July 2023)
+- 2023/01 classes of Introduction to Electrical Engineering (FTE059) for undergraduate course in Electrical Engineering (status: ended in November 2023)
-- :new: 2023/01 classes of Electromechanical Energy Conversion (FTE064) for undergraduate course in Electrical Engineering (status: started in 24th July 2023)
+- 2023/01 classes of Electromechanical Energy Conversion (FTE064) for undergraduate course in Electrical Engineering (status: ended in November 2023)
-- :new: 2023/01 Laboratory of Energy Convertion (FTE052) for undergraduate course in Electrical Engineering (status: started in 24th July 2023)
+- 2023/01 Laboratory of Energy Convertion (FTE052) for undergraduate course in Electrical Engineering (status: ended in November 2023)
 - 2022/02 classes of Electric Materials (FTE040) for undergraduate course in Electrical Engineering (status: ended in July 2023)
 - 2022/02 classes of Electrical Installations (FTE042) for undergraduate course in Architecture and Urbanism (status: ended in July 2023)
 - 2022/01 classes of Introduction to Electrical Engineering (FTE059) for undergraduate course in Electrical Engineering (status: ended in March 2023)